 PCM audio is the standard for CD and DVD technology and has also been made a standard for Blu-ray.
 It is an uncompressed audio format so there is no loss in quality on the disc, but the big disadvantage is it takes up a lot of space.

-If you need to know more about HDMI or any of the other connection types, you can check out my guide the home cinema connections.
+If you need to know more about HDMI or any of the other connection types, you can check out my guide to home theater connections.

 Dolby Digital supports up to six channels of audio and so is limited to 5.1 surround sound and below.
 The maximum sample rate supported is 48 kHz.

-Like LPCM, Dolby AC-3 can be sent through HDMI or digital optical/coaxial connections.
+Like LPCM, Dolby Digital can be sent through HDMI or digital optical/coaxial connections.

-Although commonly used to refer to 5.1 surround sound, the term ‘Dolby Digital’ is actually a generic name for the encoding system as a whole, and on its own shouldn't really be used to describe the number of channels used.
-For example, we can have stereo Dolby Digital - or DD 2.0.
+Although commonly used to refer to 5.1 surround sound, the term ‘Dolby Digital’ is actually a generic name for the encoding system as a whole.

 Also known as DTS 5.1 or DTS Surround.
 This is effectively the DTS version of Dolby Digital.